MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab09_Azure.md

    - Save the **key** in a notepad, you will need it in the next exercise.

-## Exercise 6: Create the Custom Connector
+## Exercise 8: Create the Custom Connector

 **Objective:** In this exercise, you will create the Custom Connector.
 This same approach could be used to describe any existing API you create or that has been created by any third party.

-### Task 6.1: Create the Custom Connector
+### Task 8.1: Create the Custom Connector

 1. Open the Permit Management solution

-   - Navigate to the Power Apps Maker portal `https://make.powerapps.com/` and make sure you have the **Development** environment selected.
+   - Navigate to the Power Apps Maker portal `https://make.powerapps.com/`.
    - Select **Solutions**.
    - Open the **Permit Management** solution.